Jim Miller (quarterback): Broadcasting career

 Miller served as the color commentator for Michigan State football radio broadcasts and hosted the weekly post-game call-in show from 2006 until he took a communications position with the Bears in 2013; he was replaced by Jason Strayhorn.
 Miller currently serves as a studio analyst on Bears Postgame Live for NBC Sports Chicago, having replaced former Bears legend Richard Dent in 2007.

-Miller is the current co-host of "Movin' the Chains" along with Pat Kirwan on SiriusXM NFL Radio, Channel 88.
+Miller was the co-host of "Movin' the Chains" with Pat Kirwan on SiriusXM NFL Radio (He was hired as the co-host in September of 2013 and on February 9th, 2026, Pat announced that Jim would no longer be on the show and no longer associated with SiriusXM.
+No details were mentioned at the time of this announcement.), Channel 88.
 Miller and Kirwan are featured as analysts in Longshot, a story mode within Madden NFL 18.